lucavictor220/back-up-scripts/README.md

 `sudo ./install_env.sh`

+## Important remarks:
 Make sure you have the permission to execute the scripts.
 Use `chmod` command.
+Make sure that your username is vitiok.